 added to the enclosed area of the rest of the dwelling, is limited by the maximum enclosed

 area for the dwelling as specified in Section 3.6, which is based on the total area of the lot.

+b.
+If the Attached Accessory Dwelling Unit increases the volume of the existing main building, the modifications must be compatible with the existing structure and the neighborhood, and respect the historic integrity of the Historic District and the guidelines for new construction as defined by the Historic Preservation Commission.

-Section 6.13 Detached Accessory Dwelling Unit
+Section 6.14 Detached Accessory Dwelling Unit